Satanic Temple settles lawsuit over 'Sabrina' goat-headed deity

-NEW YORK (Reuters) - The Satanic Temple has settled its copyright lawsuit against Netflix Inc (NFLX.O) and Warner Bros Entertainment over their alleged misuse of its goat-headed deity statue in the series “Chilling Adventures of Sabrina,” a Warner spokesman said on Wednesday.
+NEW YORK, Nov 21 (Reuters) - The Satanic Temple has settled its copyright lawsuit against Netflix Inc and Warner Bros Entertainment over their alleged misuse of its goat-headed deity statue in the series “Chilling Adventures of Sabrina,” a Warner spokesman said on Wednesday.

 The settlement was amicable, and resolves a Nov.
 8 lawsuit in which the Satanic Temple had sought at least $50 million of damages.
 Terms were not disclosed.

 Lawyers for the Satanic Temple did not immediately respond to requests for comment.
-A Netflix spokesman referred requests for comment to Warner Bros, a unit of AT&T Inc (T.N).
+A Netflix spokesman referred requests for comment to Warner Bros, a unit of AT&T Inc.

 The Satanic Temple, which is based in Salem, Massachusetts and also known as the United Federation of Churches LLC, describes itself as a promoter of benevolence and empathy among people rejecting tyrannical authority.